in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 This page offers a clear, practical comparison to help you understand how traditional biofeedback and quantum biofeedback differ, and when each may be a better fit.

-Common areas include:
+Common examples include:

-This approach is often used to:
+This approach is commonly used to:

-Quantum biofeedback takes a broader view.
+Quantum biofeedback takes a broader approach.

 In simple terms, traditional biofeedback teaches the person to regulate the body, while quantum biofeedback supports the body in restoring its own regulation.